We are upgrading our systems: From 5pm on 25 June 2026, Council Tax, Benefits and Business Rates services will be unavailable for several weeks.

 • the date we have given on a completion notice is wrong

-If you want to appeal about a completion notice because you do not think the property was finished, or could have been finished, by the date the Council has given, contact us.
-If we can’t agree a new completion date, you can appeal to the Valuation Tribunal Service.
+If you want to appeal a completion notice because you think the property was not finished (or could not have been finished) by the date given, contact us first.
+If we cannot agree a new completion date, you can appeal to the Valuation Tribunal Service.
 This must be done within 4 weeks of us sending you the completion notice.

-For all other appeals, contact us giving your name and address, reference number, the property in question, the decision you are appealing against and why.
-Please provide a daytime phone number or an email address.
-We may ask for further information and this can help speed things up.
+For all other appeals, contact us with your name, address, and reference number.
+Tell us which property and decision you are appealing, and explain why.
+Include a phone number or email address so we can contact you.
+We may ask for more information to help us review your case more quickly.

-We will look at the decision again to see if we can change it.
-We will write to tell you the outcome.
+We will review the decision and write to you with the outcome.

 If you disagree with our decision